IoT4Env/UrbanMining/README.md

 The third examble, ```%QW234``` is a bit trickier:\
 Since the third digit increments by 1 on each variable, by reaching 9 it rolls back to 0 and increments the previus digit by 2 to maintain parity.\
-Whith this knowledge, we can conclude that this is the fifteenth read and write variable of the second plc.
+with this knowledge, we can conclude that this is the fifteenth read and write variable of the second plc.

 ## Platforms identification